saleyn/egit/README.md

 # egit - Erlang interface to Git

-This project is an Erlang NIF wrapper to `libgit2` library
+This project is an Erlang NIF wrapper to `libgit2` library.

+The project is currently in the alpha stage and more functionality is being added.

 ## Installation